Art of BI: Hyperion OpenLDAP and Shared Services Won’t Start – Error 1068

 Recommendations & Further Discussion

-I offer this solution for a development environment situation.
-Surely, in a production environment you are backing up the core OpenLDAP directory on a daily basis.
+I offer this solution to a development environment situation.
+Surely, in a production environment, you are backing up the core OpenLDAP directory on a daily basis.
 Also, there is a lot more detail on the db_recover.exe file that you can find by running it from the command prompt and looking at the help menu (i.e.: db_recover.exe ?).
 When we run it as outlined in the steps above we are simply recovering the last backup of the OpenLDAP directory.
-With the command prompt you can actually recover to a explicity previous data in time.
+With the command prompt, you can actually recover to a explicitly previous data in time.

 Check out these BI Publisher tips including functions & calculations so you can understand more about the production and support of BI Publisher reports.

 Ultimately the goal of commentary in OBIEE is to have a system for persisting feedback, creating a call to action, and recognizing the prolific users.